Chapter 23:

 Corvane proceeded to guide the assembled villagers in the same oath those at Greenbough had taken.
 Through them, their villages were sworn to Sean’s cause, which in turn caused the Chain around his neck to burn hot against his skin.

-Using this knowledge, he could determine how best to cement the villages’ fealty.
-The Chain’s magic helped forge links in his mind between his life before and the present, but left him to synthesize answers that the folk in attendance could digest.
+Using this knowledge, he could pinpoint a danger each village was facing and propose a solution before they even thought to request one.
+The Chain’s magic was crucial in this regard, but it still left him to synthesize answers that the folk in attendance could digest.
 Luckily, his days building slide decks had prepared him well for this type of thing.

 Before anyone else could seize the initiative, Sean grasped the raven pendant and locked eyes with Heatherdown’s reeve.
-The high infant mortality rates and common domestic use of honey – also one of the village’s chief exports – clicked with an article he had once read on botulism in babies.
+The village was facing high infant mortality rates and the domestic use of honey – also one of the village’s chief exports – was common based on household stocks.
+Together the facts clicked with an article he had once read on botulism in babies.
 Faint echoes in his ears of conversations between concerned parents and the village midwife then confirmed his suspicions.

 These presentations had taken some getting used to, but he was finally starting to get the hang of it.
 Most of these people were smart folks, but they were more used to prophecies than performance metrics.
 After a couple of rough starts, he’d found they were more receptive if he phrased things a little theatrically.

 Sean turned to the men and women of Knockvale.
 “Yours is both simpler and more complicated.
-Half of your rye fields were stunted last season and Farmer Liam has been blaming the soil.”
+Half of your rye fields were stunted last season and Farmer Lyle has been blaming the soil.”

 Sean paused a moment, both for effect and to take stock of what he knew.
-The Chain’s second function was to grant him the expertise of his subjects.
-In this case, he knew what Liam at least believed to be the correct timing to plant his fields.
-He also knew that the crops had been planted two weeks later than that.
+The expertise Lyle shared with him through the Chain detailed exactly when the farmer thought the fields should have been planted, along with a dozen other optimal growing conditions.
+Based on the town’s work rosters over the planting season, Sean also knew that the crops had been planted two weeks later than that.
 It was this last piece that he relayed to the delegation.

 “Why would Liam lie about that, Your Majesty?
 He’s been working that land since he was a boy.”
 One of them said, her voice creaking.